Table of Contents

 This may feel very basic, but it's an important question to get a strong start on your search.
 Many people purchase a policy to help protect their loved ones financially if something were to happen.
 However, life insurance can serve other purposes.

 For example, do you need life insurance to replace your income and support your young family?
 Or do you only need life insurance to cover your final expenses?
-Do you hope to leave your family more financially comfortable should something happen to you?
 Do you have future childcare and education expenses to consider?
 Will your life insurance allow you to leave a charitable legacy?

 If you start by determining why you need life insurance, it may be easier to choose a policy that will help meet those needs.